 Getting on top of financial considerations and your rights is important, but it may also help to take some time to get the emotional and practical support you need.

 There are a range of support options that may be available to you.

 - Government payments – If you’re unemployed, along with Newstart Allowance, opens in new window, the government offers a range of payments for job seekers, opens in new window.
 You can find out what payments you may be eligible for, opens in new window based on your individual circumstances.

 - Contacting NAB – We’re here to help when things don’t go to plan.
 If you’re struggling financially, we may be able to help ease the burden until you get a new job.
-We can help by organising a personal overdraft, loan redraw or repayment holiday.
-NAB Assist helped 19,000 people through financial hardship in 2017.
+We can look at your individual circumstances and work on a plan.
+NAB Assist helps thousands of people going through financial hardship each year.
 If you’re having difficulty keeping up with repayments, call 1800 701 599.